vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 I will recommend you not to email them during late office hours or during weekends. {: .notice--warning}

-### Ask them whether his schedule permits time for a short discussion
+### Ask them whether their schedule permits time for a short discussion

 In your email, I will highly suggest to always include a sentence asking to speak with them for a few minutes.
 For example, you may write somethig  like this